-At the end of 2009 IAQM produced its Position on the Description of Air Quality Impacts and the Assessment of their Significance.
-This provides guidance for defining the significance of an air quality impact arising from the operation of a new development, based on the magnitude of change (i.e. the increase or decrease in predicted concentrations as a result of a proposed development) and the sensitivity of the receptors (i.e. the air quality in the area with respect to the air quality objectives).
-This guidance was incorporated into Development Control: Planning for Air Quality (2010 Update), published by Environmental Protection UK (EPUK), and has been widely used by air quality professionals across the country.
-A review of this guidance was initiated in 2013, jointly with EPUK.
+At the end of 2009 the IAQM produced its Position on the Description of Air Quality Impacts and the Assessment of their Significance.
+This provided guidance for defining the significance of an air quality impact arising from the operation of a new development, based on the magnitude of change (i.e. the increase or decrease in predicted concentrations as a result of a proposed development) and the sensitivity of the receptors (i.e. the air quality in the area with respect to the air quality objectives).
+This guidance was incorporated into 'Guidance on land-use planning and development control: Planning for air quality,5 and has been widely used by air quality professionals across the country.